 Fixing by screw: Mark and drill the fireframe or base, and relevant points in the opening or on the wall.
-Use the wallplugs supplied in the loose parts pack only.
+Rawlplugs will be required.
+NOTE: Plastic rawlplugs are not suitable for this application.

 Gas supply: Following preparation for the fixing method, the concealed gas supply (if required) can now be put into place.
 Refer to the relevant section for suggested pipe routes.
 The ends of the sleeving in which the gas pipe is run should be sealed.
-The end of the 8mm supply pipe should be temporarily sealed to prevent the ingress of debris during fixing.
+The end of the Bmm supply pipe should be temporarily sealed to prevent the ingress of debris during fixing.

-8.3 GAS SUPPLY ROUTING
+8.3 GAS SUPPLY